pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 compensate.
 Additionally, all secondary selections are mirrored across the same plane, so they will move to the other side of it.

+Note that a Mirrored model that is translated from its original position after conversion behaves differently because the mirroring is applied in the Mirrored models' local coordinates.

 |block-image|

 .. _ug-rev-surf-tool: